Bridge the Gap in Your Smile

 Most obstacles that could prevent a patient from being a good candidate for a dental bridge can be overcome.
 For instance, if you have gum disease, treatment will improve your candidacy and provide a strong and stable foundation for a bridge.

 Along the same lines, the jawbone deterioration that naturally results from tooth loss can make a patient ineligible for an implant-secured bridge.
 However, this concern may be overcome by performing a bone graft.
 Once the graft has fused with the jaw, the bone becomes denser and dental implant placement can be performed.
-Thanks to the wide variety of treatments to restore your gums, teeth, and jaws available at our office serving Hendersonville, TN, and Madison, most patients can improve their candidacy with Dr. Carlin's help.
+Thanks to the wide variety of treatments to restore your gums, teeth, and jaws available at our office serving Hendersonville, TN, and Nashville, most patients can improve their candidacy with Dr. Carlin's help.

 The Treatment Process